Galphimia glauca [gal-FIM-ee-uh, GLOCK-uh] is a member of the Malpighia family and is commonly called Thryallis or Rain of Gold.

 Are Galphimia Plants Invasive?

-Although he grows with wild abandon in its native, very dry settings, this plant is considered exotic outside of Mexico, and it is not known to be invasive.
+Although Golden thryallis grows with wild abandon in its native, very dry settings, this plant is considered exotic outside of Mexico and is not known to be invasive.

 Suggested Uses For Thryallis Galphimia Glauca

-This attractive, fast-growing plant makes an excellent privacy hedge or screen in the summer.
+The Goldenthryallis plant is an attractive, fast-growing plant that makes an excellent privacy hedge, shrub border, or screen in the summer.

-In areas with mild winters, it can provide some winter interest because of its intricate form, attractive trunks, branches and stems, and persistent fruit.
+It can provide some winter interest in areas with mild winters because of its intricate form, attractive trunks, branches and stems, and persistent fruit.

-It makes a nice understory for very tall trees or trees having sparse leaves and tall plain trunks (e.g., palm trees).
+The Golden thryallis plant makes a nice understory for foundation planting and very tall trees or trees having sparse leaves and tall, plain trunks (e.g., palm trees).

-Landscape uses for thryallis adding height and color to a blank wall along a walk or drive informal hedge lining a patio, deck, or porch surrounding the base of palms or tall trees that let enough light through corner-of-the-house accent privacy planting (especially when allowed to grow a bit taller) background plant for shorter shrubs and flowers.
+Low-maintenance landscapes use Thryallis glauca for adding height and color to a blank wall along a walk or drive low hedges lining a patio, deck, or porch surrounding the base of palms or tall trees that let enough light through corner-of-the-house accent privacy planting (especially when allowed to grow a bit taller) background plant for shorter shrubs and flowers.

 In this sort of setting, Rain of Gold adds a lot of visual interest and can still receive the sun it needs to flower abundantly.